-Maybe you’re the sort of techie who owns one of the best soundbars and wants to become a record-collecting newbie.
+Maybe you’re the sort of techie who already owns one of the best record players and wants to start their record collection.
 Or perhaps you're a vinyl veteran or always found in the kitchen at parties, and knowing how to care for your record player and vinyl will keep your coveted collection in top form.
 That’s why we asked top DJ Izaak Gray to take a break from spinning tunes to share his expertise with Livingetc readers on how to use a record player and not damage the vinyl.

 A well-respected name in the London underground music scene and one half of artist Earthboogie, Izaak Gray frequently DJs on vinyl and knows the perils of taking vinyl on the road.
 An expert in the field, he also creates custom-built audio equipment, through his hi-fidelity PA company, East London Audio.

 How to use a record player and not damage the vinyl - DJ Izaak Gray's 10 Top Tips

 1. Choose the best record-player cleaning tools